Collaborative Project for Technological Convergence Related to Enabling Technologies

 As described under the section "Requirements relating to partners", at least 10 per cent of the total costs must be budgeted to those representing the industry-related or societal challenge in the project.
 This can be in the form of payroll expenses or other project costs.

 The Research Council’s funding can be used to finance the costs of all Norwegian partners in the project.
 This means that the partners’ costs can be covered in part or in full, but the participants are naturally free to fund their own costs in the project.
 Partners must be registered in the Norwegian Register of Business Enterprises.

 The state aid rules impose certain restrictions on funding for partners that are undertakings.
 The level of support (aid intensity) permitted will depend on the undertaking’s size and the type of activity that is carried out (basic research or industrial research).
 If the application is recommended for funding, we will request more information to ensure that our allocation is in accordance with the state aid rules.

 The Research Council’s funding can be used to finance the costs of international research organisations.
 See Calculating payroll and indirect expenses for the university and university college sector.

 The costs of other international partners will not be funded through the project grants.
 These costs must be excluded from the budget tables.
 The activities these partners will perform, as well as any self-funded costs, should be described in the project description (under section 3.2).

 Conditions for funding

-The Research Council funding is only to go to the non-economic activity of the research organisations in the form of independent research.
+- The funding allocated to research organisations is to go to their non-economic activity in the form of independent research.
+It does not therefore constitute state aid.
 The Research Council requires a clear separation of accounts for the organisation’s economic and non-economic activities.

-The Research Council’s requirements relating to allocation and disbursement of support are set out in the General terms and Conditions for R&D Projects.
+- The Research Council’s requirements relating to allocation and disbursement of funding are set out in the General terms and Conditions for R&D Projects.
 Projects awarded funding under this call are required to submit an annual project account report documenting incurred project costs and their financing.